266 Days Until Memories and The Uncertain End (part 1)

 “I don’t want to do them.
 That’s the difference.”

 “It’s hardly a reason to stop the tests.
 Continue.”

 With a glare Zeydar turned back to the targets thinking of when he was a child.
 Back then he had struggled with these tests.
 With them doping him up and messing with his senses, he had always found it difficult to connect with the magic.
-And then each time he got back to a normality they upped the dosage.
-They continued it until he was able to control himself and make himself do anything, but make the mistake of knowing he could feel the magic on his skin.
+Then each time he got back to a normality, they upped the dosage.
+They continued it until he was able to control himself and make himself do anything.
+He never made the mistake of knowing he could feel the magic on his skin after the first time.

 It meant bending to the Superiors.

 Zeydar had learned that a long time ago.
 Now was no different.
 Even with his staff in hand, and his magic on his skin, coming down from a Sweet Dreams high, Zeydar knew not to stand out.
 Even if it meant missing on purpose.

 “Good.”
 Majorie called out to him letting him stop.
 “Your Superior exams have been decided.”